docwarems/jmc-tutorial/docs/README.md

 ![eclipse preferences execution environments][eclipse-preferences-execution-environments]

 ```
-Don’t forget to click Apply and Close when done.
+Don't forget to click Apply and Close when done.
 ```
 Next we will have to import the projects with all the examples into the workspace.